This taxon name is current. The available references for this name are:

 Senecio tamoides DC. is a misapplied name of Senecio angulatus L.f.

 See also: A longer explanation of these and other terms in our Plant Names Primer.

-A taxon name which is no longer current will retain its ‘Threatened’ status until publication of the next Wildlife Conservation (Rare Flora) Notice.
+A taxon name which is no longer current will retain its ‘Threatened’ status until publication of the next Threatened Flora - Rare Flora Notice.